AniruddhaShukla/apple-dev-blogging/_posts/2024-06-13-multiline-string-literals.markdown

 In the above example the triple quotes tells the compiler that the string spans multiple lines and makes it more readable.
-Another advantage is that you can write the text within the triple quotes as if you were writing using a text editor making it easier to follow along.
+Another advantage is that you can write the text within the triple quotes as if you were writing using a text editor, meaning all the indentations and line breaks will be honored making it easier to follow along.

-For example, the same bookJSON string when using the regular double quotes would look something like this.
+For example, the same `bookJSON` string when using the regular double quotes would look something like this.
 {% highlight ruby %}
 let bookJSON = "{ \"name\": \"Swift Programming\", \"id\": 12345, \"author\": \"John Appleseed\" }"
 {% endhighlight %}